biancajiang/chat/README.md

       $ cd git/chat
 This application was originally from https://github.com/vijayannadi/chat, with updates and improvements.

+DEPLOY

-3. To deploy this chat application on IBM Bluemix:
+To deploy this chat application on IBM Bluemix:

   1) From bluemix.net catalog, select "SDK for Node.js runtime from IBM".
   2) Create a new Node.js application on bluemix by giving it an app name "node-chat", and a host name <prefix>-node-chat.
   3) Install Cloud Foundry Command Line from https://www.ng.bluemix.net/docs/#starters/install_cli.html